Rik-de-Kort/ebb_proto/src/routes/grid/design.md

 - [ ] Mouse cursor position?

 Keyboard events: basic navigating
+- [x] Arrow keys to navigate.
+"Bump" on top and front.
 - [ ] Arrow keys to navigate.
-"Bump" on top and front, create more rows/columns when "running off"
+Create more rows/columns when "running off"
-- [ ] Enter to start editing a cell
+- [x] Enter to start editing a cell
 - [ ] Tab to jump to cell on right
+- [ ] Shift+ Tab to jump to cell on left
-- [ ] Shift to select a range.
+- [x] Shift to select a range.
-- [ ] Ctrl to jump to some "edge"
+- [x] Ctrl to jump to some "edge"
-- [ ] Shift+space to select entire row
+- [x] Shift+space to select entire row
-- [ ] Ctrl+space to select entire column
+- [x] Ctrl+space to select entire column

 Keyboard events: manipulating cells while navigating
 - [ ] Delete/Backspace to clear a cell or range